skyepaphora/TimeSeries_FA24/SoftwareGuide_Mac.md

 <!--- 4.
 Back in the Console, copy-paste: devtools::install_github("rstudio/gradethis") --->
 5. Back in the Console, copy-paste and run: `tinytex::install_tinytex()`

+#### Issue 24
+If you are on a Mac, an error pops up: famous "issue 24".
+Take a moment, go: **Launchpad** $\to$ **Terminal,** and fix it by copy/pasting these two commands:

+`sudo chown -R `whoami`:admin /usr/local/bin` $\qquad$ CAREFUL: those are not ' ticks, they are ` ticks - the same key as the $\sim$ symbol.\
+`~/Library/TinyTeX/bin/*/tlmgr path add`

+You should copy-paste these, as they have highly specific syntax.
+The first one will pop up a password request - see the video on OnQ for a demonstration of how to do it.
+If you run those two lines, then the error is fixed, and you can move on.

 ## Setting up Quarto
 Finally, go to File and choose New Quarto Document, set the author and title, and click the PDF option.\
 Save it somewhere sensible - I recommend you make a designated 464 folder and put it on your desktop.